AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/fastly.md

 #### Configure Fastly Next-Gen WAF

 If you are using Adobe Commerce with Fastly Next-Gen WAF enabled, you must add the following VCL snippet, which prevents the WAF from inspecting the request twice.
-Not adding this snippet causes the Next-Gen WAF to strip headers from the request, which can cause errors.
+If you do not add this snippet, the Next-Gen WAF strips headers from the request, which can cause errors.

 - **Name** - api_mesh_inspection
 - **Type** - **recv**